-National Center for Photovoltaics (NCPV) scientists and engineers study long-term performance, reliability, and failures of PV components and systems—both in house and via external collaborations.
-Through analysis, they quantify long-term degradation and then share the results with the PV community.
+NREL scientists study the long-term performance, reliability, and failures of photovoltaic (PV) components and systems in-house and via external collaborations.
+Through analysis, they quantify long-term degradation and share the results with the PV community.

 Tools and Capabilities

-- Long-term monitoring.
 A primary concern in the PV community is quantifying degradation and failure rates in the field.
-The NCPV is studying long-term performance of more than 100 modules at its OTF.
+NREL is studying long-term performance of more than 100 modules at its OTF.
 Numerous studies have shown that degradation rates for silicon modules are typically less than 1%/yr.
 NREL's OTF contains various types of modules, with an emphasis on new technologies; but some modules or small systems have been monitored for more than 10 years.

-- High-voltage bias.
 A potential problem with monitoring of modules is that degradation and failure rates may be affected by operation at high voltage.
 In the United States, system voltages are typically limited to 600 volts, but higher voltages are also being used.
-The NCPV is studying the effects of application of voltage in the field, quantifying leakage currents, and watching for correlation between the applied voltage and the observed degradation/failure rates.
+NREL is studying the effects of application of voltage in the field, quantifying leakage currents, and watching for correlation between the applied voltage and the observed degradation/failure rates.

-- Studies outside of Colorado.
-The NCPV is collecting data from PV systems around the country with the goal of capturing the bigger picture of how degradation and failure rates may vary with location.
-In particular, one of the data sets available through the PVDAQ photovoltaic performance database is high-accuracy community-shared data for a large PV plant in North Carolina.
-This PV system performance data set is intended for use by modelers to validate models.
+NREL is collecting data from PV systems around the country with the goal of capturing the bigger picture of how degradation and failure rates may vary with location through the PVDAQ photovoltaic performance database.

 This work uses forward bias as a preconditioning technique to address the meta-stabilities of polycrystalline thin-film (CdTe and CIGS) PV modules when measuring their peak power using a solar simulator.
 Light exposure can also be used to precondition modules before characterization using an Atonmetrics light chamber or outdoor exposure.

-The NCPV has collected PV performance data sets for use by the community.
-These sets complement the solar resource data that are available.
+NREL has collected PV performance data sets for use by the community.
+These sets complement our solar resource data.

-Current activities are funded by the Department of Energy's Energy Efficiency and Renewable Energy (EERE) Office including the following SuNLaMP projects:
+Current activities are funded by the Department of Energy's Office of Energy Efficiency and Renewable Energy and include:

-- Regional Test Center Operations.
-This effort also supports other SuNLaMP, PREDICTS, and PVRD projects.
-This work is closely coordinated with the work of PVQAT and the International Electrotechnical Commission (IEC) to hasten the development and adoption of international standards, and leverages the RTC facilities.
+This work is closely coordinated with the work of PVQAT and the International Electrotechnical Commission to hasten the development and adoption of international standards and leverages the Regional Test Center facilities.

-The NCPV publishes PV reliability journal articles, technical reports, conference papers, and outreach documents.
-The following NCPV publications can be found on the following topics by clicking on the names of the researchers below.
+NREL publishes PV reliability journal articles, technical reports, conference papers, and outreach documents.